Continuing Education Activity

 There has been a lot of debate on the use of universal screening for depression in primary care.
-However, the universal feeling is that such screening should only be undertaken if there is a strong commitment to provide treatment and follow up.
+However, the universal feeling is that such screening should only be undertaken if there is a strong commitment to providing treatment and follow-up.
 There are many screening tools for suicide, and there is no one screening tool that is applicable in all patients with a risk for suicide.
-In addition, one should not always rely on the screening tool but also get to know the patient and the past mental health history.
+Also, one should not always rely on the screening tool but also get to know the patient and the past mental health history.

 Targeted Screening versus Universal Screening

-Many countries including Canada, Australia, the United Kingdom, and several other European countries have concluded that there is moderate evidence to recommend screening for depression in the primary care setting.
-The little evidence collected reveals that screening does improve health outcomes when it is associated with close follow up and treatment.
-However, screening alone without any follow up is not recommended as there is inadequate evidence that it helps prevent or reduce the risk of suicide.
+Many countries, including Canada, Australia, the United Kingdom, and several other European countries, have concluded that there is moderate evidence to recommend screening for depression in the primary care setting.
+The little evidence collected reveals that screening improves health outcomes when associated with close follow-up and treatment.
+However, screening alone without any follow-up is not recommended as there is inadequate evidence that it helps prevent or reduce the risk of suicide.
 Instead of universal screening, some experts have suggested targeted screening as is done in Wales and England.
 For targeted screening, the following population has been identified as a risk for suicide:

 - Constant fatigue